sonammeena/Car-sales-Analysis/README.md

 # Car-sales-Analysis
-# I analysists the fectors that affect used car prices
+# Performed an EDA on used cars dataset in order to get useful insights about the factors that influence the pricing of a car.
 # Learnt about the factors that affects the pricing of car and people’s preferences on choosing a car.